tim-smart/effect-io-ai/effect/Cause-Empty.md

 # Empty

-The `Empty` cause represents a lack of errors.
+Represents a lack of errors within a `Cause`.

 To import and use `Empty` from the "Cause" module: